Pragmas Accepted by GCC#

 #pragma GCC target("string")

-can be any string accepted as an AArch64 target
+where string can be any string accepted as an AArch64 target

 attribute.
 See AArch64 Function Attributes, for more details

-on the permissible values of string
+on the permissible values of string.

 ARM Pragmas#